Vizzuality/fti_api_documentation/source/includes/api/_authentication.md

 ## API Key

 1. To access the API.
-You have to add a valid API Key to the header `OTP_API_KEY: Bearer: <yourAPIKey>`.
+You have to add a valid API Key to the header `OTP-API-KEY: Bearer: <yourAPIKey>`.

 2. Please ask the API administartor for a valid API Key.